pslucas0212/Part-6-Integrating-the-VMWare-Resources-with-Satellite/README.md

 ### Integrating the VMWare Resources with Satellite.

-We are going pre-define hardware settings for a virtual machine in Satellite by creating a compute profile.
+We are going to pre-define hardware settings for a virtual machine in Satellite by creating a compute profile.
 On the Satellite Console chose Infrastructure -> Compute Profiles.

 ![Infrastructure -> Compute Profiles](/images/sat44.png)